cheema8raman/cheema8raman/README.md

 - 👋 Hi, I’m Raman
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently doing project on Classifying events using Audio Signals
+- 🌱 I’m currently doing project on Classifying events of Audio Signals
 - 👩🏻‍💻 Also, preparing extensively for Data Science interviews
 - 💞️ I’m looking to collaborate on Data Science projets
 - 📫 How to reach me cheema8raman@gmail.com